sikt-no/graphitron/README.md

 ```

 #### Response mapping
-By default, Graphitron inspects the return type of the service method to decide how it should be mapped to the
+By default, Graphitron inspects the return type of the service method for mutations to decide how it should be mapped to the
 schema response type.

 * If the mutation returns a node type and the method returns a jOOQ record, the ID assumed to be in the record is used